OSC/ood-documentation/latest/_sources/installation/resource-manager/kubernetes.rst.txt

   TOKEN=$(kubectl describe serviceaccount ondemand -n ondemand | grep Tokens | awk '{ print $2 }')
   kubectl describe secret $TOKEN -n ondemand | grep "token:"

-Below are example commands to bootstrap the kubeconfig for ``root`` user on the OnDemand web node using the token from above.
+Below are example commands to bootstrap the Kubernetes configuration for ``root`` user on the OnDemand web node using the token from above.
 Run these commands as ``root`` on the OnDemand web node.

 .. code-block:: sh